 The current members of the Compensation Committee are Messrs.
 Cale Moodie, Dario Meli and Carmen To.
 For the ensuing year, the members of the Compensation Committee are expected to be comprised of the same three individuals.
-Messrs.
-Meli and To are considered to be independent from the Corporation.
-Mr. Moodie, President, Chief Executive Officer and Chairman of the Corporation, is not considered independent.
+Mr. Meli is considered to be independent from the Corporation.
+Mr. Moodie, President, Chief Executive Officer and Chairman of the Corporation and Mr. To, Chief Financial Officer of the Corporation, are not considered independent.
 Each member of the Compensation Committee has direct experience relevant to their responsibilities on the committee, including acting as officers and directors of other publicly-traded corporations, and as a result is familiar with remuneration in the Corporation's industry.